shubh-chawda/fin-ratio-projectile-aero/README.md

 ## ✨ Why This Exists (The "Anti-PDF" Philosophy)

-Most research ends as a static PDF.
-This repository converts the **IB Physics Extended Essay** into a living, auditable code base.

 | Feature | Standard PDF Essay | 🚀 Fin-Aero Repository |
 | :--- | :--- | :--- |
 | **Data Source** | Static Tables (Hard to check) | **Raw CSVs** (Auditable & Open) |